SSSSolomon/SSSSolomon/README.md

 - wordpress/ → screenshots of the actual running wordpress website (On the poorest hosting service, ever made [0.5 ghz / 800 mb ram])
 - react/ → learning + projects and UI experiments

 ---
+### 🔹 **Cybersecurity**
+- helping servers/games that are using Lua / JS / Svelte to improve detection on internal/external cheats
+---
 ### 🔹 **WordPress Development**
 - Fully optimized sites (even on extremely weak hosting: ~0.5GHz CPU / ~800mb RAM)